finale-lua/lua-scripts/docs/rgp-lua/rgp-lua-console.md

 RGP Lua Console
 ===============

-The RGP Lua Console is a tool for writing and executing ad hoc scripts or scripts that have not been configured in the [RGP Lua Configuration Window](/docs/rgp-lua/rgp-lua-configuration).
+The RGP Lua Console is a re-implementation in pure Lua of the Developer Tab in _JW Lua_.
+It allows you write and/or execute ad hoc scripts or scripts that have not been configured in the [RGP Lua Configuration Window](/docs/rgp-lua/rgp-lua-configuration).
 It is included as `rgpluaconsole.lua` in the zip archive of RGP Lua Utilities available on the [download page](https://robertgpatterson.com/-fininfo/-rgplua/rgplua.html) for RGP Lua.

 The `rgpluaconsole.lua` script requires version 0.68 or higher of _RGP Lua_.
 Other than that it has no dependencies.
 You may place it anywhere on your hard drive.
 Once you have configured it in RGP Lua, it will be available to run.

 ![RGP Lua Console](assets/rgpluaconsole.jpg "RGP Lua Console")

-The RGP Lua Console is designed to be similar to the Development tab of _JW Lua_.

 **Left Popup** A file menu, including `New`, `Open`, `Save`, `Save As`, `Close`, `Close All`, and recent files.
 In addition to these, the RGP Lua Console responds to the standard keyboard shortcuts for saving files: `cmd-S` on macOS and `ctrl-S` on Windows.

 **Right Popup** A menu of all the ways the script can be run.
-If the script includes Additional Menu Options, they are listed here.
-See the [finaleplugin properties](/docs/rgp-lua/finaleplugin-properties) for more information.
+If the script includes [Additional Menu Options](/docs/rgp-lua/finaleplugin-properties#additional-menu-options), they are listed here.

 **Run As Trusted** Runs the script in trusted mode.
 The console itself must be configured as Trusted for this option to be available.